Top tips to ace your teaching interview!

 After the interview

-Let your consultant know whether you are interested in taking the position should it be offered to you.
-If there are any clarifications or questions that you have following the interview, inform your consultant who can follow these up with the school on your behalf.
+Inform your Step Teachers consultant as to whether you’re interested in taking the position should it be offered to you.
+We can follow up any clarifications or questions you have following the interview on your behalf.

-Whether or not you are successful in getting the position, your consultant will contact you as soon as they have heard from the school.
-If you have not been selected for the post, the consultant will ask for feedback.
-Digesting and acting on this feedback will ensure that you are even more prepared for the next interview.
+Whether or not you’ve been successful, we’ll contact you soon as we’ve heard from the school.
+If you’ve not been selected, your consultant will ask for feedback which will help you get even more prepared for the next interview.